 What This Website is All About…

 Fast forward three years and I’ve gone from making $12 at one craft fair in the winter of 2013 to making over $100,000 in one month selling my crochet and crochet patterns online.
-And, yes, that was an amazing experience and one I won’t ever forger, but do you want to know the best part of that experience?
+And, yes, that was an amazing experience and one I won’t ever forget, but do you want to know the best part of that experience?

-The best part was the many message I received from other crocheters, those that I had hired to work for me and those who had purchased my pattern to sell products in their own shops.
+The best part was the many messages I received from other crocheters, those that I had hired to work for me and those who had purchased my pattern to sell products in their own shops.
 The shared their stories of success and they thanked me for helping them to support their families, save their homes from foreclosure and provide a Christmas for their children.